 REQUIRED TEXT/RESOURCE MATERIALS: Psychology and Life (Second Canadian Edition) by R. Gerrig, P. Zimbardo, S. Desmarais, and T. Ivanco.
-Be sure to get a package that includes access to mypsychlab or if you buy your text used you can purchase access to it separately in the bookstore.

 CALENDAR DESCRIPTION: This first introductory course in psychology gives students an understanding of themselves and other people through the study of basic concepts, principles, theories, and methods used in the scientific study of behaviour.
 The course covers research methods in psychology, the biological bases of behaviour, neurophysiology, sensation, perception, learning, states of consciousness, memory and cognition.
 This course is a prerequisite for most other psychology courses and is normally followed by PY 1050.